Everything you need to know to plan for a campervan road trip

 Where to stay and park your campervan

 There are plenty of campsites and caravan parks in Australia, some free and some paid.
 You’ll find a comprehensive list of free options on Australian campsites.
-You can also splurge on the useful Camps, Australia Wide (around $60) or get the app ($9.99).
-The latest paper version is Camp 10, published in 2019, but you may be able to find used previous version of the guide (around $20-25)—use the map and the app to update it yourself.
+You can also splurge on the useful Camps Australia Wide or download their free app.
+The latest paper version costs around AU$80 but you may be able to find a used or previous version of the guide for cheaper—use the map and the app to update it yourself.

 Note that most of the time, you’ll need a permit to camp in the wild, e.g. in a park or a forest.
-For instance, in Queensland, you have to pay a $6.65 fee per person, per night.
-Check the Camping page of the Queensland Department of Environment and Science website for a comprehensive overview.
+For instance, in Queensland, you have to pay a AU$7.25 fee per person, per night.
 Most states and territories have similar rules and fees.

 A less scenic option would be stopping in rest areas or a roadhouse in remote regions (usually used by truck drivers, fewer tourists around!).
 Some rest areas offer basic facilities (shower, toilets) and let drivers stay overnight while other prohibit overnight stays.